JChrisMarek-edu/jchrismarek-edu.github.io/README.md

 ## Greedy

 ## Divide And Conquer
-A divide and conquer algorithm to multiply two $n x n$ matrices.
-With the requirement that the value $n$ be a multiple of 2.
+A divide and conquer algorithm to multiply two n x n matrices.
+With the requirement that the value n be a multiple of 2. \
 [Matrix Multiplication Algorithm](https://github.com/JChrisMarek-edu/MatrixMultiplication)

 ## Dynamic Programming